 No fee bank accounts

-A no fee bank account could save you thousands of dollars over time.
-Luckily, there are heaps of Aussie bank accounts that won't charge you account keeping, ATM or foreign transaction fees.
-Woohoo!
+A bank account with less fees could save you thousands of dollars over time.
+Luckily, there are heaps of Aussie bank accounts that won't charge you account keeping fees, ATM fees or foreign transaction fees.
 The sooner you switch to a fee-free account, the sooner you'll start saving even more money.

 You could save hundreds by switching to a fee-free bank account

 If you have a bank account with a $5 monthly account keeping fee, that's $60 a year gone to fees.
 And if you're charged $2.50 each time you withdraw cash, and you visit an ATM just once a week, you can say goodbye to another $130 a year.
 Adding foreign transaction fees and overseas ATM fees to the mix, you could easily be wasting over well over $200 a year on fees.

 What fees are charged by banks?